Forest-Economics-Goettingen/woodValuationDE/README.md

 <h4><i>volume</i></h4>

-Wood volume [m<sup>3</sup>], referring to volume over bark of the standing trees to be harvested (German unit Vfm) as usually provided by yield tables and single-tree simulation models.
+Wood volume [m<sup>3</sup>], referring to volume over bark of the trees to be harvested (German unit Vfm) as usually provided by yield tables and single-tree simulation models.

 <h4><i>diameter.q</i></h4>